sfschen/velocileptors/README.md

 is given in "Fourier Streaming Model Example.ipynb".
 Also included is "Gaussian Streaming Model Example.ipynb" that runs through how to produce the correlation function multipoles.
-An example of the most common use-cases is given in "lpt_examples.py".
+An example of the most common use-cases is given in "lpt_examples.py" and more detailed examples of the LPT and EPT power spectrum calculations are given in the appropiately named notebooks.

 For most situations computing the power spectrum wedges or multipoles is as simple as: